tonghuikang/markdown-cv/index.md

 - Current CGPA <a id="smu-gpa">> 3.00/4.00</a>

 ## Work Experience

 **Versafleet**
 `Dec 2020 - Jan 2021`<br>
-Software Engineer Intern
+Data Science Intern

+- Explored vehicle and driver features to improve the estimate of the time of arrival
-- Study and review literature on learning-based approach for vehicle routing problem
+- Reviewed literature and prototyped a learning-based approach for vehicle routing problem
-- Model and implement machine learning methods
+- Technical domains: python or-tools pandas matplotlib, git, PostgreSQL

 **Teralytics**
 `Jan 2020 - Nov 2020`<br>
 Data Science Intern

-- Designed and evaluated metrics to determine the accuracy of proposed methods
+- Designed and implemented metrics to illustrate the accuracy of proposed methods
-- Improved performance of custom-built models by refactoring Python codebase
 - Automated and parallelised routine calculation pipelines with PySpark
 - Technical domains: python pandas matplotlib pyspark, git, unit tests, bash